Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

 \subsubsection{Mental health, abortions and other risky health behaviors}

-The most important determinant for having an abortion is a woman's decision to engage in unprotected sexual activities, resulting in an unwanted pregnancy.
-Ex-ante, it is not clear whether an unintended pregnancy reflects such a choice, including careless use of birth control, or whether it is the result of a random failure in contraception or sexual assault.
-In the latter case, unwanted pregnancies would not result from engaging in unprotected sex.
-Consequently, such pregnancies are not in the choice set that is captured by time-varying unobserved heterogeneity linking abortion decisions and mental health trajectories.\footnote{Even if all women face the same failure probability of contraception, one may still find a positive correlation between abortion probabilities and mental health diagnoses.
-For instance, if women with mental health problems start to have sex at earlier ages than women without mental health problems, or if they have more sex.
-Then this correlation would not be indicative of risky sexual behavior.}
+An important determinant for having an abortion is a woman's decision to engage in unprotected sexual activities, resulting in an unwanted pregnancy.
+Ex-ante, it is not clear whether an unwanted pregnancy reflects such a choice, including careless use of birth control, or whether it resulted from a random failure in contraception or sexual assault.
+In the latter cases, unwanted pregnancies are not in the choice set that may be captured by time-varying unobserved heterogeneity.\footnote{Even if all women face the same failure probability of contraception, one may still find a positive correlation between abortion probabilities and mental health diagnoses.
+For instance, women with mental health problems might start to have sex at earlier ages than women without mental health problems or have sex more frequently.
+Then this correlation would not be indicative of risky sexual behavior.} If abortions are outcomes of a woman's choice to engage in unprotected sex, then this may not only result in unwanted pregnancies but also other byproducts of unprotected sex.
+In our data, we observe a few other risky sexual and health behaviors \citep[e.g.][]{ markowitz2005investigation, cawley2011economics, mulligan16}: chlamydia infections and sexually transmittable disease (STD) screenings as risky sexual behavior, and excessive alcohol consumption as other risky behavior.\footnote{Chlamydia is the most frequently observed STD among young women (e.g., \cite{danielsson2012sexual}, \cite{STD2018EU} for Sweden, and \cite{STD2018US} for the US).
+Chlamydia infections are measured with ICD-10 codes A55,A56; STD screenings other than HIV are measured with the ICD-10 code Z113.
+Excessive alcohol consumption is measured with the ICD-10 code F110, ``acute drunkenness (in alcoholism)''.}